Lamont Suzuki String Lessons

 Lamont Suzuki string lessons are taught by highly trained string players who are pursuing professional pedagogical training in the Suzuki method of education.
-The instructors are under the direct supervision of Lamont’s Suzuki Pedagogy faculty, Kathleen Spring, violin and Heather Hadley, cello.
+The instructors are under the direct supervision of Lamont’s Suzuki Pedagogy faculty, Laura Schleiger, violin and Heather Hadley, cello.

 The Lamont Suzuki Pedagogy program provides practicum classes for Lamont students enrolled in the master of music in Suzuki pedagogy (violin or cello), as well as the Suzuki pedagogy certificate program for both instruments.